mabq/arch-base/README.md

 # Basic Archlinux installation with Ansible

-I like Archlinux a lot but I don't want to manually install it.
-To fully automate my setup I created 2 Ansible scripts:
+I like Archlinux a lot but I don't like to manually install it every time.
+To automate my setup I created 2 Ansible scripts:

 1. [ansible-arch-installation](https://github.com/mabq/ansible-arch-installation) (this repo) - fully automates a [basic Archlinux installation](https://wiki.archlinux.org/title/Installation_guide), leaving the host ready to run the second script.
 2. [ansible-post-installation](https://github.com/mabq/ansible-post-installation) installs and configures all the tools I need.